jcgay/maven-distinct-local-repository/README.md

 ## Usage

+Run your build using property `distinct.local.repository=true`:

+    mvn install -Ddistinct.local.repository=true

-Run your build as usual, dependencies will be automatically resolved/stored in distinct folders from your local Maven repository.
+Dependencies will be automatically resolved/stored in distinct folders from/in your local Maven repository.

 # Build status